rodralez/NaveGo/README.md

 http://static.garmin.com/pumac/GPS_18x_Tech_Specs.pdf

-## Acknowledgment
+## Acknowledgments

 We would like to thank to many people that have contribute to make NaveGo a better tool:

 * Dr. Juan Ignacio Giribet (Universidad Nacional de Buenos Aires, Argentina) for this continuous support on theory aspects of INS/GPS systems.

 * Dr. Charles K. Toth (The Ohio State University, USA), Dr. Allison Kealy, and M.Sc.
-Azmir Hasnur-Rabiain (both from The University of Melbourne, Australia) for generously sharing IMU and GPS datasets, and in particular, for Hasnur-Rabiain's unselfish help.
+Azmir Hasnur-Rabiain (both from The University of Melbourne, Australia) for generously sharing IMU and GPS datasets, and in particular, for Azmir's unselfish help.

-* Prof. Zhu, Dr. Yang, and Mr. Bo Sun, all from the Laboratory of Precision Measuring Technology and Instruments, Tianjin University, Tianjin, China, for contribution static measurements to test NaveGo Allan variance routines.
+* Prof. Zhu, Dr. Yang, and Mr. Bo Sun, all from the Laboratory of Precision Measuring Technology and Instruments, Tianjin University, Tianjin, China, for contributing with IMU static measurements to test NaveGo Allan variance routines.

 * Dr. Paolo Dabove and Dr. Marco Piras (both from DIATI, Politecnico di Torino, Italy) for helping to debug NaveGo and suggesting new features.